ssilverman/QNEthernet/README.md

 * `setOutgoingDiffServ(ds)`: Sets the differentiated services (DiffServ) field in the outgoing IP header, setting up any necessary internal state.
 Returns whether successful.
+* `outgoingTTL()`: Returns the current value of the TTL field from the outgoing IP header, or zero if the object hasn't yet been set up.
+* `receivedTTL()`: Returns the TTL value of the last received packet.
+* `setOutgoingTTL(ttl)`: Sets the TTL field in the outgoing IP header, setting up any necessary internal state.
+Returns whether successful.

 #### `parsePacket()` return values